matter-labs/zksync-docs/content/10.quick-start/_testing/_hardhat_contract_testing.md

 ### Testing

-This section describes the testing `CrowdfundingCampaign.sol` contract.
+This section describes testing `CrowdfundingCampaign.sol` contract.
 Let's start by reviewing the tests for `CrowdfundingCampaign.sol` contract provided during the initialization step in the `/tests` directory, specifically the `crowdFunding.test.ts` file.